e-mail: bok@dhit.pl

 • Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-• Significant importance in modern technologies – are utilized in hard drives, electric motors, medical equipment and very advanced devices.
+• Significant importance in the industry of new technologies – are used in HDD drives, electric motors, medical devices and other modern machines.

 Disadvantages of neodymium magnets:

-• Health risk associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is crucial in the context of children's health.
-Furthermore, miniscule components of these magnets have the potential to complicate diagnosis after entering the body.
+• Possible danger arising from small pieces of magnets are risky, if swallowed, which is particularly important in the context of child safety.
+It's also worth noting that miniscule components of these devices have the potential to be problematic in medical diagnosis after entering the body.

 Dust and powder from neodymium magnets are flammable.